-Drawing up a proper service agreement can mean the difference between smooth business and complete chaos when the other party hasn’t kept to what you thought was a solid arrangement.
+Drawing up a proper service agreement can mean the difference between smooth business and complete chaos when it comes to laying out your expectations of a third party.

-Failing to keep to service agreement could mean one party is in breach of contract, and legal action can be taken.
-Likewise, it might be that a disagreement arises during the life of the contract – at which point, solicitors experienced in goods and services disputes might be required.
+Failing to keep to a service agreement could mean one party is in breach of contract, and legal action could be taken.
+Likewise, it might be that a disagreement arises during the life of a contract – at which point, solicitors experienced in goods and services disputes might be required.

 What is a service agreement?

-In business law, a service agreement sets out the rights and obligations of a person or company that has agreed to work for, or provide a service to, another business.
+In business law, it sets out the rights and obligations of a person or company that has agreed to work for, or provide a service to, another business.

 Unlike an employment contract, a service agreement is a more formal document.
 It focuses primarily on the performance and service quality a company expects from the other party and what will be exchanged in return for those services.
 It can also cover any specifics around dates, equipment requirements, and even intellectual property.

 Service agreements may also be drawn up to specifically outline a company director’s relationship with a business.
-Since the recession of 2008, there has been greater onus on laws regulating directors’ relationships with their company, such as the Companies Act 2006.
 This legislation imposes various duties upon service agreements, such as:

 - All service agreements longer than two years in length require shareholder consent.